lohanidamodar/flutter_automation/README.md

 ### 3. Android Signing
 Generates keystore and sets up android signing config in your flutter project.

+It uses `keytool` to generate keystore so, for this script to work `keytool` must be in path.

 ```
 flutter pub pub run flutter_automation --android-sign
 ```